romi/romi-rover-build-and-test/oquam/docs/Readme.md

              and x1 = ∆x/2 = -vy0·vx0/a

-To obtain the acceleration to apply on the stepper motors, we have to rotate the acceleration back into the coordinate space of the CNC.
+To obtain the acceleration to apply on the stepper motors, we have to rotate the acceleration back from the reference frame above into the coordinate space of the CNC.